SenseNet/sensenet/docs/cors.md

 If the client-side JavaScript code tries to make a cross-domain AJAX request with any http method *other than GET* or *POST* (e.g. DELETE or PATCH), a *preflight request* is made to the server using the OPTIONS method to check whether it is allowed to send a CORS request for that particular resource.

 ## Authentication
-Of course cross-domain requests are still need to be authenticated.
+Of course, cross-domain requests still need to be authenticated.
 CSRF attacks are designed to make cross-domain calls in the name of a user who is already logged in to the targeted site (e.g. on a different browser tab).
-Otherwise the whole mechanism described above does not apply because the malicious request will not even reach the point when it would make some damage.
+Otherwise, the whole mechanism described above does not apply because the malicious request will not even reach the point when it would make some damage.

-Currently the portal always allows authenticated requests, except if the allowed origin is a wildcard ("*").
+Currently, the portal always allows authenticated requests, except if the allowed origin is a wildcard ("*").
 This means that the credentials header is always set to true and browsers will allow ajax requests to send cookies to the server.

 ```txt
 Access-Control-Allow-Credentials: true